 Sending out tens of thousands of emails takes time and effort you could spend elsewhere, and it’s hard to get good analytics without specialised tools.

 While most email marketing systems aren’t free, they usually offer trial periods so you can make sure you’re using one that’s right for you.

 In addition, the returns they generate in conversions and click-throughs more than make up for their asking price.

 No. The companies that make email marketing services target them towards marketers and business-owners, not coders and engineers.

 Most are simple to use and require no technical skills.

-It’s often possible to set up complicated systems of automated sending through a visual interface, where you can drag and drop elements that represent your plan.
+It’s often possible to set up complicated systems of automated sending through a visual interface, where you can drag-and-drop elements, just like with most website building tools.

 Because these tools are so powerful, it can take a little time to figure out how to use them properly.